priyabharti11/Overthewire-Wargames/README.md

    The password for the next level is stored in a file called - located in the home directory.
 </h4>

-<h3>Use "cat ./-" to see what is in the "-" file.
+<h3>Use "cat ./-" or "cat < -" to see what is in the "-" file.
 </p>

  <h2> Solution</h2>

    <h3> Step 1:</h3>
    <h4>
-      Read and copy the password from the '-' file in home directory of bandit0 user.
+      Read and copy the password from the '-' file in home directory of bandit1 user.
    </h4>

 <h3>
     Command :
 </h3>

-       cat readme
+       cat ./-

-      ( Used cat because 'readme' is not a directory its a file so we need to read it , we cant used cd command ) ( A password will appear, copy it using 'Ctrl+Shift+C' command )
+      ( A password will appear, copy it using 'Ctrl+Shift+C' command )
  <br>

 <h3> Step 2:</h3>

-  Now just type exit to exit the current 'bandit0' user.
+  Now just type exit to exit the current 'bandit1' user.

  <h3>